RFA0608/QQS3C/README.md

    * This is automatically handled by go mod tidy, so no preparation is required.

 #### Windows environment
-1. You need to download the code via git clone on powershell page.
+1. You need to download the code via git clone on PowerShell page.
    ``` bash
      git clone "https://github.com/RFA0608/QQS3C.git"
    ```
-2. Execute the following task in Windows powershell.
+2. Execute the following task in Windows PowerShell.
-   * Move direction to download file.
+   * Navigate to the downloaded directory.
      ``` bash
        cd QQS3C
      ```
-   * Run Python's virtual environment.
+   * Activate Python's virtual environment.
      ``` bash
        py -3 -m venv venv
        .\venv\Scripts\Activate.ps1
      ```
      If the command doesn't work, try again by following these steps:
-       1. Lanch powershell as administrator.
+       1. Launch PowerShell as administrator.
        2. Set execution policy
           ``` bash
             Set-ExecutionPolicy RemoteSigned
           ```
-       3. Turn off the administrator powershell, turn on the basic powershell, and re-run the failed command.
+       3. Turn off the administrator PowerShell, open a standard (non-administrator) PowerShell, and try the command again.
    * Download all required packages using pip.
      ``` bash
        pip install numpy matplotlib control openfhe